PowerLoom/docs/docs/build-with-powerloom/snapshotter-node/lite-node/getting-started.md

 :::

 Follow the step-by-step instructions in the relevant guide to set up your Snapshotter Lite Node.
 If you need further assistance, refer to our troubleshooting documentation or reach out to us on [discord](https://discord.com/invite/powerloom) for support.

-## Adding burner wallet to your node slot

-//TODO

-1. Sign in to your Snapshotter Dashboard
-2. Assign Burner wallet
-3. Once added, you can start running the node.

 :::info Important note